 - Conduct regular food sampling and participate in regional and statewide sampling surveys

 - Conduct food recalls to remove contaminated or incorrectly labelled food products from retail businesses

 - Investigate all food complaints including food poisoning allegations, unregistered and unclean premises.

-All complaints relating to these matters should be immediately reported to Council Health Services on 1300 322 322.
+All complaints relating to these matters should be immediately reported online to Council's Health Services.

 Food Business Classifications

 There are four classes of food premises, class 1, class 2, class 3 and class 4.
 The classification system means that regulatory requirements are better matched to the level of risk associated with the food handling activities at different types of premises.
 Class 1 has the highest and class 4 the lowest level of legal requirements.
 In summary, the classes are: